Does VPN Prevent Phishing, Stop Spam and Junk Mail?

 You may be wondering if a VPN can help clean up your online experience.
 Can a VPN stop spam, reduce junk mail, stop phishing, and keep you safe from additional frustrating and dangerous cyber threats?

 Cyber threats can begin with something as simple as email.
 Some questionable websites collect email addresses only to hand them over to spammers and hackers.
 They flood our email with junk and within that junk is a common and dangerous cyber threat, the phishing email.

 What is Phishing?

-Phishing is one of the least sophisticated and most widespread types of cyber-crime.
+Phishing is one of the least sophisticated and most widespread types of cybercrime.
 It does not involve any of the familiar hacking skills or techniques.
-It is more like an old fashioned confidence (con) game just modified to work in a digital world.
+It is more like an old-fashioned confidence (con) game just modified to work in a digital world.
 The most common phishing approach involves sending an email that appears to come from a trusted source.
-It might look like it is from your bank, credit card company, an online retailer, or a social media account.
+It might look like it is from your bank, credit card company, online retailer, or social media account.
 It will include a link sending the user to a bogus website that will attempt to collect sensitive information.

 Phishing attacks can also be disguised as banner and pop-up ads and can also link to sites loaded with malware and viruses.